geniusahyan/Hoodie_web/README.md

 # Hoodie_web
-just frontend &lt; i'm creating backend right now,
+just frontend with html css and tailwind and some js &lt; i'm creating backend right now,